lambrech-hsrt/argocd-bootstrap-autopilot/README.md

 How to install the argocd-autopilot CLI see here: https://argocd-autopilot.readthedocs.io/en/stable/Installation-Guide/

-## Recovery Repository for a new Instance
+## Recovery Repository in case of a new Cluster Instance

 **MAC/UNIX**
 ```shell